 It is imperative you hire a knowledgeable criminal attorney immediately to defend your charges.
 You need a lawyer who has experience defending these charges and who is willing to go to trial if needed to defend your rights.

 The Wiseman Law Firm works day in and out to fight for our clients’ constitutional rights.
-We have years of experience in this field.
+We have over 15 years of experience in this field.
 We will review every aspect of your case, leave no stone unturned, and zealously represent you.

 We represent people all across Orlando, Tampa, Kissimmee, Disney area, Miami, Jacksonville, Seminole County, Orange County, UCF area, Windermere.
 Contact us immediately so we can help aggressively defend you.